mdstepha/SimIMA/README.md

   - Please, see the section [Running SimIMA in Windows OS](#running-simima-in-windows-os) for further details.

 ## 2. MATLAB Version
-This software was tested to work properly with R2019b version of matlab.
+This software was tested to work properly with R2019b and R2021a versions of matlab.
+However, it should work just fine in other versions too.
-It may not work properly with earlier Matlab/Simulink versions.

 ## 3. Install TXL
 SimIMA uses Simone clone detector, which in turn, uses TXL.
 So, download and install TXL.
 Instructions for downloading and installing TXL can be found in its official website:

         https://www.txl.ca/txl-download.html

+To verify that TXL is installed successfully, execute the command 'txl' from terminal (if you are on Windows, use Cygwin terminal).
+This must output something like this:

+        TXL v10.7 (1.10.18) (c) 1988-2018 Queen's University at Kingston
+        Usage:  txl [txloptions] [-o outputfile] inputfile [txlfile] [- progoptions] (for more information use txl -help)

 ## 4. Get Simone Working
 SimIMA uses Simone clone detector.
 To make sure Simone works as expected, navigate to SimIMA/ and execute the following commands.
 (If you are in Windows, execute these commands from Cygwin terminal.)